thalkz/mkranking/README.md

 - Create a `.env` file at the root of the project based on the `.env-example` file, with your configs
 - Deploy using `docker-compose build` and `docker-compose up`

-## Roadmap

-This project is no longer under active developement, but there are some ideas for the future :
-- Player score evolution, displayed as a graph
-- Account creation & login
-- Leagues, letting anyone create a league with his friends

 ## License

 [MIT](LICENSE)